 These rules refer to specific game rules or clarifications to rules in this campaign.

-For general guidelines refer to player/DM expectations and general gaming etiquette, please see Table Rules.
+For general guidelines and general gaming etiquette, please see Table Rules.

-Outside of combat, a roll of a natural 20 indicates automatic success (as long as the action was not utterly impossible) and can result in something truly awesome happening per DM option.
-Outside of combat, a roll of a natural 1 indicates automatic failure and can result in something truly crappy happening per DM option.
+While a roll of a natural 20 on a d20 may not mean a success for a saving throw, ability, skill check, etc., it could still result in something truly awesome happening per DM option.
+While a roll of a natural 1 on a d20 may not mean a failure on a saving throw, ability, skill check, etc., it could still result in something truly crappy happening per DM option.

 Monster Knowledge Checks